gc-na/gc-na.github.io/aboutme.md

 - I worked at Marina Bay Hotel🏩 and Hyundai Department Store🏬  for about 3 years.
 - I served as a flight attendant in the Air Force for two years. ✈👨‍✈️

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just watch [my daily blog](https://blog.naver.com/gc_na) and it will answer **all** your questions.